 If you are the do-it-yourself type, you can get Christmas tree cutting permits from either the U.S. Forest Service (USFS) or Bureau of Land Management (BLM) to go get a tree on nearby public land, or on not so nearby public land.
 Most national forests allow Christmas tree harvesting, but you must have a permit.

+Check the BLM website Christmas Tree Permits page for links for the Lake Tahoe Basin Unit and surrounding National Forest units.
 For other areas, search for your local BLM or National Forest Service site and their Christmas Tree permit information.

 Christmas Tree Cutting at Lake Tahoe